Guess who just landed on your website?

 For instance, you’re not selling a hair-loss supplement that starts working in less than 30 days.
-No, you’re offering them a chance to recapture their manhood—and the eyes of all the hot women they meet—in under a month!
+No, you’re offering your prospect a chance to recapture his manhood—and the eyes of all the alluring women he meets—in under a month!

 Does the product under study surpass your competition in one of the above areas?
 Does it match the definition of a USP?
 If so, you’ve found your unique selling proposition.

-There’s only one source for more info on this—and it’s yours FREE
+There’s only one source for more info on this—& it’s yours FREE

-Now that you’re aware of how critical it is that each of your product’s has a USP, you may want more information.
+Now that you’re aware of how critical it is that each of your offerings has a USP, you’re going to want more information.
 And as crucial, see examples of USPs in action.

-If you’re a marketing director, creative manager, or have a similar responsibility, you’ll want to look at, “Finding Your Self-Help Product’s Unique Selling Proposition: 9 Coveted Copywriting Secrets That’ll Catapult Your Products Above the Competition.”
+So if you develop USPs for your business, you need to get a copy of, “Finding Your Self-Help Product’s Unique Selling Proposition: 9 Coveted Copywriting Secrets That’ll Catapult Your Products Above the Competition.”

-This 24-page special report, the only publication available for finding USPs for products specific to our market, is yours ABSOLUTELY FREE ($14.95 value).
+This 24-page special report, the only publication available for finding USPs for products and services specific to our market, is yours ABSOLUTELY FREE ($14.99 value).
 It also comes with a handy checklist to make your USP search faster and easier.
-(It’s also adaptable for services.)

 To get your PERSONALIZED copy, just use the contact form below and I’ll get it right over to you.